-Blindness should not stop your dog from playing, so in this post I’m going to be talking about toys for blind dogs.
+Blindness should not stop your dog from playing, so I’m going to be talking about toys for blind dogs in this post.

-I often use my senior dog Red and my life with her, as an example for many of my articles.
-Although she is blind, and has been since we adopted her almost 7 years ago, she doesn’t know how to play, and no amount of effort on my part has gotten her interested.
+I often use my senior dog Red and my life with her as an example for many of my articles.
+Although she is blind and has been since we adopted her almost seven years ago, she doesn’t know how to play, and no amount of effort on my part has gotten her interested.

 Having said that, I do have a lot of insight into life with a blind dog, and this topic is of great interest to me, so let’s see what we can learn.

-One other thing I’d like to mention, and this is obvious but I’ll say it anyway.
-Just like with sighted dogs, not every dog will like the same type of toys…
+I want to mention one other thing – and this is obvious, but I’ll say it anyway – just like with sighted dogs, not every dog will like the same type of toys.

 Here are a couple of examples….